khaors/geocompr/main.md

 Cross-validation belongs to the family of resampling methods [@james_introduction_2013].
 The basic idea is to split (repeatedly) a dataset into training and test sets whereby the training data is used to fit a model which then is applied to the test set.
-Comparing the predicted values with the known response values from the test set (using a performance measure such as the AUROC in the binomial case) gives a bias-reduced assessement of the model's capability to generalize the learned relationship to independent data.
+Comparing the predicted values with the known response values from the test set (using a performance measure such as the AUROC in the binomial case) gives a bias-reduced assessment of the model's capability to generalize the learned relationship to independent data.
 For example, a 100-repeated 5-fold cross-validation means to randomly split the data into five partitions (folds) with each fold being used once as a test set (see upper row of Figure \@ref(fig:partitioning)).
-This guarantees that each observation is used once in the test set, and requires the fitting of five models.
+This guarantees that each observation is used once as the test set, and requires the fitting of five models.
 Subsequently, this procedure is repeated 100 times.
-Of course, the data spliting will differ (though often only slightly) in each repetition.
+Of course, the data splitting will differ (though often only slightly) in each repetition.
 Overall, this amounts to fitting 500 models whereas the mean performance measure (AUROC) of all models is the model's overall prediction power.

 However, geographic data is special.
 Remember that the first law of geography states that points close to each other tend to be, on average, more similar compared to points further away (@miller_toblers_2004; Chapter \@ref(transport)).
 This means these points are not statistically independent or put differently that training and test points in conventional cross-validation are often too close to each other (see first row of \@ref(fig:partitioning)).
 Using this information in our modeling is like a sneak preview, i.e. using information that should be unavailable to the training dataset.
-To overcome this problem, we should make use of spatial partitioning which splits the observations spatially using its coordinates in a *k*-means clustering (@brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
+To overcome this problem, we should make use of spatial partitioning which splits the observations into spatially disjoint folds (using the observations' coordinates in a *k*-means clustering; @brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
 The partitioning strategy is **the** distinguishing feature between spatial and classical cross-validation.
 Everything else remains exactly the same.
-As a result spatial CV leads to a bias-reduced assessement of a model's predictive performance, and hence helps to avoid overfitting.
+As a result spatial CV leads to a bias-reduced assessment of a model's predictive performance, and hence helps to avoid over-fitting.
 It is important to note that spatial CV reduces the bias introduced by spatial autocorrelation but does not completely remove it.
 This is because there are still a few points in the test and training data which are still neighbors (@brenning_spatial_2012; see second row of \@ref(fig:partitioning)).